KuyaKoya/nuxt-starter-template/README.md

 # Nuxt Starter Template

-This is a starter template for Nuxt 3 projects, it comes with the following features:
+This is a starter template for Nuxt 3 projects with a sample server-side code added for you.
+This template follows clean architecture pattern.

+It comes with the following packages installed:

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for styling your application.
 - [ESLint](https://eslint.org/) - A linter for your code to ensure best practices and catch errors.